nunit/docs/docs/articles/vs-test-adapter/Tips-And-Tricks.md

 ### Visual Studio templates for runsettings

 You can install [item templates for runsettings](https://marketplace.visualstudio.com/items?itemName=OsirisTerje.Runsettings-19151) in Visual Studio (applies to version 2017, 2019 and upwards) which includes the NUnit settings mentioned here.
-Note that there are available seperate installs for earlier Visual Studio versions, links to these can be found in the above.
+Note that there are available separate installs for earlier Visual Studio versions, links to these can be found in the above.

 ### Example implementation